 - In Honor Harrington, an "air car explosion" destroys the North Hollow Files, which were loaded with blackmail material to extort cooperation from others.
 In this case, nobody was really expected to buy it; the destruction of the site they were held at just had to be explained pro forma to match the Open Secret nature of the files themselves.

-- In the Kim Newman Diogenes Club story "Moon Moon Moon", the area around a magical working is cordened off by police because of an "anthrax spill".
+- In the Kim Newman Diogenes Club story "Moon Moon Moon", the area around a magical working is cordoned off by the police because of an "anthrax spill".
 Jeperson comments to his American counterpart that if every anthrax spill in Britain was genuine, the whole country would be awash with the stuff.
-She replies that her superiors prefer "experimental nerve gas" ... unless it is experimental nerve gas, in which case they blame it on foot-and-mouth disease.
+She replies that her superiors prefer "experimental nerve gas"...unless it actually is experimental nerve gas, in which case they blame it on foot-and-mouth disease.

-- In the Alex Rider book Eagle Strike, this is the explanation put out for the murder attempt on Edward Pleasure's life.
+- In the Alex Rider book Eagle Strike, this is the official explanation for the attempt on Edward Pleasure's life.